 Olabe is helping people to re-address an imbalance prevalent in our lives and society today – a rapidly increasing dependency on technology, compared with an ever dwindling lack of knowledge and understanding of the natural world and the God who is there.
 We have traded the “God-given” for the “man-made” and the effects are alarming.

-Please consider supporting this very unique and innovative project, and be a part of cultivating a lasting legacy in the Basque Country.
+Please consider supporting this very unique and innovative project, and be a part of cultivating a lasting legacy in the Basque Country by contacting us.

 Eskerrik asko ta ikusi arte.